About Athena Swan

 - progression of students in academia

 - journey through career milestones

 - working environment of all staff

 Once an organisation signs the Charter it can apply for an award.
-Heriot-Watt University has held an award since 2013, and the process is iterative; an award lasts four years.
-To achieve and retain its award the University has to reflect on its current culture, practice and processes and draw up an Action Plan to deliver improvements.
-We aim to deliver our current Action Plan by November 2020.
-Once the University had its award, its Schools were able to undertake the work required to apply for their own awards, allowing them to consider local and discipline-specific issues.
+Heriot-Watt University has held an award since 2013.
+To achieve and retain its award the University has to regularly reflect on its current culture, practice and processes and draw up an Action Plan to deliver improvements.
+We aim to deliver our current University Action Plan by November 2020.
+Since the University has an award, its Schools have been able to undertake the work required to apply for their own awards, allowing them to consider local and discipline-specific issues.

 Why might a woman's experience of a career in higher education and research be different from a man’s?

 Some of the biases that under-represented groups can face include: